peter-gergely-horvath/commandmosaic/README.md

-Unlike the traditional RESTful API pattern, CommandMosaic offers a slightly different approach: building the application out of small blocks -- commands -- and exposing one service, that allows the remote remote clients to request the execution of a command.
-Security is managed at the level of commands: each command simply declares who can execute it (role based security), but has to know nothing how its it actually invoked.
+Unlike the traditional RESTful API pattern, CommandMosaic offers a slightly different approach: building the application out of small blocks -- commands -- and exposing one service, that allows the remote clients to request the execution of a command.
+Security is managed at the level of commands: each command simply declares who can execute it (role based security), but has to know nothing how it is actually invoked.

 With CommandMosaic, the only API operation exposed is dispatching of a command: this allows keeping the interface minimal and focusing on the business logic instead of writing boilerplate